Summary

 - fever.

-Women who have had PID are at increased risk from long term consequences of gonorrhoea and chlamydia.
-The risk of infertility increases with each bout of inflammation, especially if left untreated for long periods.
+Women who have had PID are at increased risk from long term consequences of gonorrhoea.
+The risk of infertility increases with each episode of inflammation, especially if left untreated for long periods.

 How often should I get checked for gonorrhoea?

-Sexual health check-ups are recommended for anyone who is sexually active.
+Sexual health check-ups STIs (such as gonorrhoea, chlamydia, syphilis and HIV) are recommended for anyone who is sexually active.
 The frequency and type of testing included in these checks depends on your STI risk.
 Talk to your doctor about how often you should get a sexual health check.
 It is recommended that sexually active young people (< 30 years old) have an STI check at least once a year.

 You can find more information about the types and frequency of testing recommended for certain groups from theSTI Guidelines Australia website.